Spotlight on Jimelle Aquino: Why I Joined Accordion

 A Q&A With Jimelle Acquino, Director, Financial Accounting Advisory Services

 Jimelle Aquino had been an Auditor and Forensic Accountant for over a decade when COVID hit.
 But amid the uncertainty of the pandemic, she knew she was ready to make a change in her career; she wanted to find a job she enjoyed at a company that prioritized work-life integration.

 It wasn’t until a conversation with a recruiter that she identified Accordion as that company — and Jimelle knew she was ready to leap.

 “Not only did I appreciate the emphasis on work-life integration, but Accordion intrigued me because it offered a different perspective on client service.
 As an Auditor and Forensic Accountant, I was often perceived by the client as the ‘bad cop,’ whose job was to find accounting errors and report them.
 But at Accordion, I would be working alongside management to drive value creation.
 I was excited about that.”

-As a Vice President in Accordion’s Financial Accounting Advisory Services (FAAS) Practice, Jimelle is no longer the client service “bad cop”; rather, she helps Finance teams look toward the future and build better businesses.
+As a Director in Accordion’s Financial Accounting Advisory Services (FAAS) Practice, Jimelle is no longer the client service “bad cop”; rather, she helps Finance teams look toward the future and build better businesses.
 And as a dedicated, passionate, and fun-loving teammate, Jimelle is an integral part of Accordion’s future, too.